Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 This page documents questions that are being frequently asked in relation to the installation and use of Diaspora.

-If you have other questions, please try #diaspora on irc.freenode.net.
-Or go to [[google group|http://groups.google.com/group/diaspora-discuss]]
+If you have other questions, please try #diaspora on irc.freenode.net or our [[Google Group|http://groups.google.com/group/diaspora-discuss]].

 # User FAQ